 Failing/incomplete grades may be removed by successfully completing a planned remediation.
-This final passing grade will be recorded on the student's transcript.as a 70%.
-Students who fail remediation of any OMS 1 or OMS 2 course or any clinical rotation in the OMS 3 and OMS 4 years, regardless of assigned credit hours, are subject to dismissal.
+This final passing grade will be recorded on the student's transcript as a 70%.
+Students who fail remediation of any OMS 1 or OMS 2 course or any clinical rotation or course in the OMS 3 and OMS 4 years, regardless of assigned credit hours, are subject to dismissal.

-Students may be eligible to repeat the academic year at the discretion of the P&M Committee and the WCUCOM Dean, depending upon particular circumstances.
-One clinical rotation may be remediated with the written approval of the Associate Dean, Clinical Sciences.
-Failure of a second clinical rotation, even if the prior failed clinical rotation was successfully remediated, will be referred to the P&M Committee and may result in a recommendation for dismissal by the P&M Committee to the WCUCOM Dean.
+One clinical rotation may be remediated with the written approval of the Office of Clinical Rotations.
+Failure of a second clinical rotation, even if the prior failed clinical rotation was successfully remediated, will be referred to the P&M Committee and may result in a recommendation for dismissal by the P&M Committee to the Office of Clinical Rotations.